 For example, there may be cases where the optimization approach (which views every problem as a mathematical problem and typically takes a fair amount of time to solve it) is not the best way to deal with a particular supply chain planning or operational issue, while a heuristics-based approach (which employs a practical process commonly referred to as “rule of thumb” or “best practice”) is able to produce a fast, feasible, and more effective solution.

 Or perhaps a hybrid solution approach that incorporates both heuristics and optimization algorithms (possibly along with other algorithms) would be best.

 It all boils down to selecting which is the right algorithmic tool or set of tools to use to solve a given supply chain planning or operational problem and optimize a particular planning and decision-making process.

 Having a full algorithmic toolbox

-It is important to remember that ultimate goal of implementing an algorithmic supply chain software solution is not optimization itself, but rather to enable optimized strategic, tactical, and operational decisions that drive greater productivity and profitability.
-To achieve this state of what we call “decision-centric optimization”, you need a full and complete algorithmic toolbox at your disposal!
+It is important to remember that the ultimate goal of implementing an algorithmic supply chain software solution is not optimization itself, but rather to enable optimized strategic, tactical, and operational decisions that drive greater productivity and profitability.

 Indeed, to unleash the full power of optimization it needs to be integrated and utilized on a robust algorithmic platform that empowers your planners and other key stakeholders to make optimized decisions.